-Almost every survivalists knows that not just any flashlight can be considered a “survival flashlight“.
+Almost every survivalist knows that not just any flashlight can be considered a “survival flashlight“.

 Survival flashlights typically outclass you’re average everyday carry flashlights in durability, battery life, and brightness.